etetoolkit/ete/doc/tutorial/tutorial_adaptation.rst

   :scale: 100 %

-The col dictionary contains the colors for sites detected to be under positive selection (PS), relaxation (RX), or conserved (CN).
+The col dictionary contains the colours for sites detected to be under positive selection (PS), relaxation (RX), or conserved (CN).
 However, it is not a good idea to use them now as we do not know if there is indeed positive selection.

 To be able to accept M2 results we will have to test this model against a null model.